-Multi-car insurance policies are designed to cover two or more cars in a single household and offer discounts for each car added.
-You can usually add up to five cars to one policy, although some policies allow up to 10 cars.
+Multi-car insurance policies are intended for covering two or more cars in a single household and offer discounts for each car added.
+You can usually add up to five cars to one policy, although some policies allow more.

-A multi-car policy can be a lot easier to manage than multiple separate policies.
+A multi-car policy may be easier to manage than multiple separate policies.
 You'll have one insurer for everything, and all the renewals will take place at the same time, which many people find convenient.

 When you get quotes for multi-car insurance, you'll need to share information about the cars and drivers you want to cover.

 This could include details about: